 North Little Rock is a larger medium-sized city located in the state of Arkansas.
 With a population of 66,504 people and 20 constituent neighborhoods, North Little Rock is the sixth largest community in Arkansas.

 North Little Rock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, North Little Rock is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in North Little Rock who work in office and administrative support (14.53%), sales jobs (11.78%), and food service (8.70%).
+Overall, North Little Rock is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in North Little Rock who work in office and administrative support (14.01%), sales jobs (11.32%), and management occupations (8.58%).

 North Little Rock is an extremely ethnically-diverse city.
 The people who call North Little Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Little Rock residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in North Little Rock include Irish, English, European, and Scottish.